New year, new you?

-My best friend asked me yesterday if I had any new year resolutions.
-I had been giving it some thought in the previous few weeks about what changes I wanted to make.
+I’ve been giving it some thought in the previous few weeks about what changes I wanted to make and whether I’d do the whole new years resolution thing.
 I’ve read loads of stuff about how every day can be a new day and you don’t have to wait for a new year to make changes.
-In fact, I noticed in 2019, a lot of bloggers and wellbeing peeps professing the benefits of October being a time to plan and make changes as we move from Autumn into the new season and plan for the new year.
+In fact, I’ve noticed in the last couple of years, a lot of bloggers and wellbeing peeps professing the benefits of October being a time to plan and make changes as we move from Autumn into the new season and plan for the new year.
 But, I don’t know……I just think there’s something logical and organised about doing it at the start of the year.
 It makes sense for me.

 Over the years I’ve probably been like 99% of the rest of the population with my resolutions.
 We’re talking exercise more, eat healthier, reduce my alcohol intake, meditate, have a kick ass morning routine to start the day right.
 Any of those sound familiar??
 They’re all things we know are good for us in general, never mind, during menopause.
 The problem I have though is that I’m again, like 99% of the population in that I can’t sustain it and by the end of January I’m feeling like an epic failure.